yukimotopress/start/index.md

 $
 ```

 Cool.
 We don't have any tests, so we don't have any output.
 Let's make a test!

-Source - `test/url_test.rb`:
+Add `test/url_test.rb`:

 ```ruby
 require "minitest/autorun"